Is there an actual recipe for a good night’s sleep?

 - People who like to float on top of the mattress – Laying on this mattress, sleepers may notice light cradling comfort.
 The solid support layer and airy foam has been designed to promote even weight distribution and should help to keep buyers floating on top of the mattress.

 - Combination sleepers – This medium feel mattress is designed to provide comfortable support for sleepers of all preferences.
 The spine should be well-aligned and neutral in all positions.

 Possible Shiloh Complaints:

 - It doesn’t have enhanced cooling properties. – Most people should find the Shiloh to be temperature neutral, though some who are particularly sensitive to sleeping hot may want to consider adding Sleep Innovations’ 2.5-Inch Gel Memory Foam Mattress Topper for extra cooling properties.
-Or you can browse through our list of Cooling Mattresses here.

 - It isn’t designed for heavier frames. – This product has been tested for up to 300 pounds per person.
 Those at a considerably heavier weight may want to opt for the Marley, Taylor, or Sage beds, as these all provide a firmer feel which should offer more solid support to suit their needs.